chinmay-gupta-2003/chinmay-gupta-2003/ReadMe.md

 # 💫 About Me:

-🔭 I’m currently working as a Software Developer at Clofio SaaS.<br>🌱 I’m currently learning DevOps.<br>💬 Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.<br>✉️ You can shoot me an email at chinmay.portfolio@gmail.com.
+🔭 I’m currently working as a Software Developer at Clofio SaaS.<br>✉️ You can shoot me an email at chinmay.portfolio@gmail.com.
 I'll try to respond as soon as I can.<br><br>

 ## 🌐 Socials: